 Sprains can occur in the knee while running for a variety of reasons, including overextending your legs or twisting your knees too much.
 Additionally, trauma to the outer, front part of the knee can result in a sprain of the inner knee.

-In order for your body to recover from any type of exercise, adequate rest is necessary in order for the muscles to heal and strengthen.
+For your body to recover from any type of exercise, adequate rest is necessary for the muscles to heal and strengthen.
 Overuse of the legs and knees can result in injury or strain if runners do not take adequate rest.

 Injury, strain, or overuse may cause an individual to become inflamed.
 Inflammation may cause the knee to swell during the healing process.
 Lack of treatment or rest can result in inflammation following an injury or strain.